 Parent Information Handoutcatchmybreath@catch.org.

-Parent / Community Presentations - E-Cigarettes & JUUL: An Epidemic in Our Schools
+Parent / Community Presentations - E-Cigarettes & JUUL: What Schools and Parents Should Know

 Help fellow parents or community members stay informed about the youth e-cigarette use epidemic and prevention efforts by hosting an educational presentation.
 This presentation provides basic information about the youth vaping epidemic, e-cigarettes and JUUL, and explains how CATCH My Breath can help schools.
 A video and downloadable PowerPoint slides as a self-serve option.
 If your school or community would like to have a live webinar or an in-person presentation delivered by a CATCH My Breath staff member, please email email@example.com.
 For a full list of presentation options, please click here.